ayiezola/ayiezola.github.io/_posts/2024-06-12-APK-Majelis-Jemputan.md

 <p align="center"><img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-installed.png" width="300" height="600" > <img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-app-approach.png" width="300" height="600" ></p>

-During installation process, we notices this application will pop-up a windows for each permision request.
-Phone call logs, access contacts, manage phone calls and permision to view and send messages.
-It's crucial to be aware about all of these permisions request from any APK we are trying to install.
-This is the top malware permision that can compromise our security and privacy.
+During the installation process, we noticed that this application will prompt a window for each permission request.
+These include permissions to access phone call logs, contacts, manage phone calls, and view/send messages.
+It's crucial to be aware of all these permission requests from any APK we attempt to install.
+These permissions represent top malware risks that can compromise our security and privacy.

 ### Enter Phone Number

 <p align="center"><img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-enter-phone-no.png" width="300" height="600" ></p>p

-Once successfully install, a window form pop-up and we have to enter our phone number.
-We decide to use temporary phone number just to understand how this attack flow going.
+Once successfully installed, a popup window appeared prompting us to enter our phone number.
+We decided to use a temporary phone number just to understand how this attack flow progresses.

 ### Received OTP